What is BYOD and Why is Bring Your Own Device So Important?

 3. BYOD can encourage employee retention:

 Gaining the loyalty of your employees is an important aspect of a successful company.
-Not only does a high retention level keep your recruitment and training costs down, but it also removes the risk of possible customer disruption.
+Not only does a low turnover rate keep your recruitment and retention costs down, but it also removes the risk of possible customer disruption.

 Within a well-structured BYOD system, employees should feel more at ease with their day-to-day tasks.
 This will, in turn, lead to a willingness to remain within an organisation.

-On the flip side, if someone does leave your company, it’s far easier to remotely remove their log-in access to an app.
+On the flip side, if you do lose a good employee, it’s far easier to remotely remove their log-in access to an app.
 It also frees you from having to chase down company-owned property that they may possess.

 What are the pros and cons of BYOD?